inariksit/inariksit.github.io/_drafts/2019-09-01-embedded-grammars.markdown

 If you **haven't installed GF yet**, do it now.
 [The options](http://www.grammaticalframework.org/download/index.html) are: a) download a binary, b) install from Hackage, and c) compile from source.

-* If you want to use Python and you have Mac or Ubuntu[^2], the easiest way is to [download the binary](http://www.grammaticalframework.org/download/index.html).
+* If you want to use Python and you have Mac or Ubuntu, the easiest way is to [download the binary](http://www.grammaticalframework.org/download/index.html).
 * If you want to use Haskell and have any system at all, the easiest way is to install from Hackage: `cabal install gf`.
   * If you don't (want to) have a system-wide GHC, you can install GF the executable from source using Stack: there is a [stack file](https://github.com/GrammaticalFramework/gf-core/blob/master/stack.yaml) in the [gf-core repository](https://github.com/GrammaticalFramework/gf-core).